top of page

 Let us start by saying that each animal and each pet parent is an individual and the decision on if and when to spay and neuter will be dependent on the animals breed, nature or personality, your lifestyle and the commitment you can make to training and responsibility.
 For responsible pet parents, where there is no risk of their sexually mature dog or cat either accidentally impregnating another or getting pregnant, the following would be recommended:

 If you plan on sterilizing your puppy, wait as long as you can.
-For small breeds wait until they are at least a year old, medium sized dogs 1.5 years, large dogs 2 – 2.5 years and giant breeds at least 3 years.
-If and when you have the procedure done, seek out a veterinarian who will do for females either a tubal ligation or an ovary sparing spay where the uterus is removed but the ovaries are retained.
+For small breeds wait until they are at least a year old, medium sized dogs 2 years, large or giant breeds at least 3 years.
+If and when you have the procedure done, seek out a veterinarian who will do for females either a tubal ligation (does not remove uterus therefore pyometra is still a risk) or an ovary sparing spay where the uterus is removed but the ovaries are retained.
 For males, a vasectomy would be the preferred procedure.

 If you have a kitten and you can do so responsibly, wait as long as you can.
 Male cats will start exhibiting those off putting behaviors between 7 and 10 months of age.
 Males can become more aggressive and can also start urine spraying and marking.
 Females show clear signs of being in heat with dramatic vocalization and amorous behaviour.
 Unlike female canines, who generally start their first heat between 7 and 12 months (lasting about 3 weeks) and then have, on average, a heat cycle every 6 months, your female feline, once she goes into heat, can mate and produce offspring at any time, as she can ovulate spontaneously when there is male contact.
 If you have a male and female cat both intact living together you will need to get at least one of them spayed or neutered younger to avoid a litter and keep them separated from 4 months of age until one of them is “fixed”.
 A male cat has the potential of doing the deed at 5 months of age, possibly younger, and a female can potentially go into season between 5 and 6 months of age, so better safe than sorry!
 Kitties who are looking for some action will most definitely try to escape out of the house to seek out a mate.
 I cannot stress enough the importance of being responsible so there is no way of ending up with an unwanted litter.

-If you have a dog or a cat that was spayed or neutered either before maturity or after, you can rebalance their hormones by working with a holistic veterinarian or qualified practitioner to get their hormone levels tested and then incorporate natural sources of the hormones they have lost, or by using actual hormone replacement therapy.
-I am including a link to the Healthy and Happy Dog website which is an invaluable resource.
+If you have a dog or a cat that was spayed or neutered either before maturity or after, you can rebalance their hormones by working with a holistic veterinarian or qualified practitioner to get their hormone levels tested and then incorporate natural sources of the hormones they have lost, or by using hormone replacement therapy.

-A very effective way to help rebalance the hormones is to give the homeopathic remedy in 30C potency, made from the organs they have lost: Canine Teste, Feline Teste, Canine Ovary or Feline Ovary, to help their body better compensate for the loss of those hormones, protect against the diseases and disorders for which they are at higher risk and bring them back into better balance physically and mentally.
+A very effective way to help rebalance the hormones is to give the homeopathic remedy in 30C potency, made from the organs they have lost: Canine Teste, Feline Teste, Canine Ovary or Feline Ovary.
+We can also give Luteinizing Hormone in Homeopathic form in 6C and 30C potency, to help their body better compensate for the loss of those hormones, protect against the diseases and disorders for which they are at higher risk and bring them back into better balance physically and mentally.
 These remedies can also help those animals who are already suffering from loss of hormone related issues.
-For more information please contact me through the contact page.

 References and links: